KIRFEDO/folder_stats/README.md

 # Folder-stats

-Multithread app for creating short folder statistics
+Multithread app for creating short folder statistics.
+Path to the folder for analysis is stored in *folder_for_analysis* variable in *folder_stats.cpp*

 ## Windows